jlumijarvi/jlumijarvi.github.io/_posts/2018-03-04-jekyll-and-windows-subsystem-for-linux.md

 ## Syntax highlighting

 When fiddling with the markup I soon noticed another issue.
-When trying to write a Javascript snippet like
+When trying to write a Javascript snippet with syntax highlighting like

 {% highlight javascript %}